fscd2026/fscd2026.github.io/index.md

 ## ACCEPTED PAPERS
 The list of accepted paper is available [here](https://fscd2026.github.io/accepted/).

+## PROCEEDINGS
+The proceedings volume of FSCD 2026 is now officially published as volume 378 of LIPIcs and available [here](https://drops.dagstuhl.de/entities/volume/LIPIcs-volume-378).

 ## STREAM VIA ZOOM

 We are pleased to announce that FSCD 2026 will offer free best-effort